CanUUdle Staff Applications are now open for CanUUdle 2018!

 - Generating ideas and a vision for the whole con

-- Following through on assignments and tasks for their staff portfolio, and for the work of con planning in general
+- Following through on tasks for their staff role, and for general con planning

 - Asking for help when needed (and before deadlines are past)

 - Staff application deadline: Thursday, January 4 (midnight PST)